Featured post

 The Cost of Using Agents

 Many readers wonder if there is an extra (embedded) cost to working with independent agents.
 The answer is no, and the premiums are the same.
 The benefit to you is local agents already know which Medicare Advantage plans are contracted with Sutter/PAMF- it has always amazed me why anybody would invite sales calls from 3 different insurance company representatives when one independent agent can impartially explain all three?
+Note: You can also find local agents using the United Healthcare Local Agent Finder tool.
 Besides, a local independent agent will stay with you for years, to advise if better plans become available in the future.
 Recommendation: Engage with an agent by Age 62, to help you understand and prepare for Medicare.
 But if you really don’t want to talk to an agent, just go to CaliforniaEnrollment.Com

 Practice due diligence and don’t ever allow yourself “to be sold.”